-- A Board, the ultimate decision-making body of the Development Corporation with a constitutional responsibility to guide and oversee delivery of the key objectives of the STDC. - An Audit & Risk Committee with oversight responsibilities in matters concerning risk, financial affairs and probity, overseeing STDC's internal audit and external audit arrangements.
+- A Board, the ultimate decision-making body of the Development Corporation with a constitutional responsibility to guide and oversee delivery of the key objectives of STDC - An Audit & Risk Committee with oversight responsibilities in matters concerning risk, financial affairs and probity, overseeing STDC's internal audit and external audit arrangements.

-The land at the STDC site (now called Teesworks) was formerly managed by the South Tees Site Company Ltd (STSC), an interim government body established in December 2016 to ensure the safe, secure and cost-effective management of the former site.
-The STSC was transitioned in the control STDC in the autumn of 2020 and STDC and its subsidiaries have adopted the trading style 'Teesworks'.
+The land at STDC (now operating under the trading name of Teesworks) was formerly managed by the South Tees Site Company Ltd (STSC), an interim government body established in December 2016 to ensure the safe, secure and cost-effective management of the former steelworks site.
+STSC was transitioned in the control of STDC in the autumn of 2020 and STDC and its subsidiaries have adopted the trading style 'Teesworks'.

-By ensuring members of the STDC Board or Combined authority officer serve as directors of each of STDC;s subsidiaries, the group can be assures that activities operating in accordance with the strategic direction and within the governance frameworks set by STDC.
+By ensuring STDC Board Members or Officers of the Combined Authority serve as Directors on each of STDC's subsidiaries, the Group can be assured that all activities operate in accordance with the strategic direction and within the governance frameworks set by STDC.